Type 87 RCV: History

 After World War II, the United States supplied the newly established Japan Ground Self-Defense Force with several variants of the M8 Greyhound armoured car.
-However, due to concerns about Japan's poor road conditions—many roads were unpaved and poorly maintained—a relatively small number were deployed for military service.
-By 1982, improvements in Japanese infrastructure spurred the development of the first armoured fighting vehicle produced by Japanese industry for the Japanese armed forces: the successful Type 82 "Shikitsu" Command Vehicle.
-Testing of the Type 87 began in 1985, with Komatsu completing its development based on the earlier Type 82.
+However, due to concerns about Japan's poor road conditions – many roads were unpaved and poorly maintained –, only a relatively small number were deployed for military service.
+By 1978, improvements in Japanese road infrastructure spurred the development of the first wheeled armoured vehicle produced by Japanese defence industry.
+The development concluded in 1982, when the Type 82 Command and Communication Vehicle entered the Japan Ground Self-Defense Force service.